Nichiren: The Mandala Gohonzon

 At the end of the 1271–1272 winter Nichiren's conditions had improved.
 He had attracted a small band of followers in Sado who provided him with support and disciples from the mainland began visiting him and providing supplies.
-In 1272 there was an attempted coup in Kamakura and Kyoto, seemingly fulfilling the prediction he had made in the Rissho Ankoku Ron of rebellion in the domain.
+In 1272 there was an attempted coup in Kamakura and Kyoto, seemingly fulfilling the prediction he had made in the Rissho Ankoku Ron of rebellion in the country.
 At this point Nichiren was transferred to much better accommodations.